metal-stack/docs/docs/src/index.md

 - Better price/performance ratio
 - Easier connectivity to existing company networks

 From the very beginning, the machines provided by metal-stack are provided with the intention to run software managed by K8s.
-Reason for this is that K8s makes the bare metal approach shine and mitigates the problems that come with the approach (see [Why bare metal?](#why-bare-metal)).
+Reason for this is that K8s makes the bare metal approach shine and mitigates the problems that come with the approach (see [Why Bare Metal?](@ref)).

 metal-stack itself is typically deployed on Kubernetes as well.
 However, there are no specific dependencies of metal-stack running in a Kubernetes cluster.
 It exposes a traditional REST API that can be used for managing bare metal machines.